 It is possible that homeschooling causes the positive traits reported above.
 However, the research designs to date do not conclusively “prove” that homeschooling causes these things.
 At the same time, there is no empirical evidence that homeschooling causes negative things compared to institutional schooling.
 Future research may better answer the question of causation.

-The above findings are extensively documented in one or more of the following sources, all (except one) of which are available from www.nheri.org:
+The above findings are extensively documented in one or more of the following sources, and most are available from www.nheri.org:

 · A Sense of Self: Listening to Homeschooled Adolescent Girls.
 Susannah Sheffer, 1995.

 · Academic achievement and demographic traits of homeschool students: A nationwide study, Brian D. Ray, 2010, Academic Leadership Journal, www.academicleadership.org.

 · African American homeschool parents’ motivations for homeschooling and their Black children’s academic achievement.
 Ray, Brian D. (2015a).
 Journal of School Choice, 9:71–96.

 · Does homeschooling or private schooling promote political intolerance?
 Evidence from a Christian university.
 Cheng, Albert.
 (2014).
 Journal of School Choice: International Research and Reform, 8(1), 49-68.

 · Home Educated and Now Adults: Their Community and Civic Involvement, Views About Homeschooling, and Other Traits, Brian D. Ray, 2004.